-Based on the above introduction, the positive displacement pump makes a certain amount of liquid flow into the discharge pipe, so that the fluid moves.
-Usually displacement pumps use expanding cavity on the suction side and then use decreasing cavity on the discharge side.
+Following the above, the positive displacement pump makes a certain amount of liquid flow into the discharge pipe, so that the fluid can move.
+Usually, displacement pumps use expanding cavity on the suction side and then use decreasing cavity on the discharge side.
 With this method, when the cavity on the suction side expands, liquid flows into the pump, and when the cavity squeezes, the liquid flows out from the discharge side.
 In each operation cycle, the amount of liquid is constant.

-Pumps are common household and industrial facilities in our lives, and modern society cannot do without it.
+Pumps are common household and industrial facilities in our lives, and modern society cannot do without them.
 According to market demand, the application of Industrial water pumps has changed from basic mechanical units to more intelligent fluid mechanics equipment.
-In the future, sensors, transmissions, small CPUs and other IT technologies will be integrated into the pump structure to achieve the intelligent manufacturing goal of the entire production line.
+In the future, sensors, transmissions, small CPUs, and other IT technologies will be integrated into the pump structure to achieve the intelligent manufacturing goal of the entire production.